Tomorrow's Leaders Conference

 Public Speaking

-Head of Drama, Mr Warburton, will share with you some key considerations for public speaking.
+Head of Drama, Ms Ogg, will share with you some key considerations for public speaking.
 This can often be a daunting aspect of school leadership that can be made slightly easier by considering how best to command your audience and deliver your message.

 Team Building